testcase-maker/test-1/README.md

 ### 8.PEP8

-> Repositiries includes my homework
+> Repositories includes my homework
 > From this course